LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-accurate* post-gap stream selection, whereas the putatively less effortful task of maintaining attention to a consistent source could lead to *less accurate* post-gap stream selection when stream formation is already difficult (due to strong spectral degradation) and stream interruptions are long.  <!-- If that is true, then (paradoxically) listeners could better “maintain” attention to a consistent source by actively disengaging and re-engaging from that source at the edges of temporally predictable caesuras. --> Further study of the temporal dynamics of auditory attention switching is needed to clarify how listeners’ intended behavior affects stream stability across temporal caesuras.
+accurate* post-gap stream selection, whereas the putatively less effortful task of maintaining attention to a consistent source could lead to *less accurate* post-gap stream selection when stream formation is already difficult (due to strong spectral degradation) and stream interruptions are long.  <!-- If that is true, then (paradoxically) listeners could better “maintain” attention to a consistent source by actively disengaging and re-engaging from that source at the edges of temporally predictable caesuras. --> Further study of the temporal dynamics of auditory attention switching is needed to clarify how listeners’ intended behavior affects stream stability across temporal caesuras of varying lengths, and how this process interacts with signal degradation or quality.

 # General discussion
-**TODO: notes on what Dan wants to say**
-Why not consistent with Winn?
-Letter streams are not words/sentences; the kind of processing required for semantic computations is seen in the pupil; it's not the degradation itself that causes pupil dilation in his results, it's the resulting increased effort in resolving sentential meaning.
-Other than that, summarize discussion from Exps.
-1 and 2; the main points are already in there I think.

-The relationship between auditory stream preservation and gap duration is an interesting one.
-If we're right that Larson and Lee saw a drop-off at 800 ms because their stimuli were cleaner, then it has implications for hearing loss and cognitive decline (peripheral degradation = less tolerance for long gaps;
-cognitive decline = slower switching).
+The goal of these experiments was to see whether the pupillary response would reflect listener effort associated with the need to switch attention between talkers who were spatially separated (Experiment 1), or talkers separable only by talker voice quality and pitch (Experiment 2).
+The overall finding was that attention switching is clearly reflected in the pupillary signal as an increase in dilation that begins either as soon as listeners are aware that a switch will be required, or as soon as they begin planning the switch.

+A secondary goal was to reproduce past findings regarding the pupillary response to degraded *sentential* stimuli using a simpler stimulus paradigm (spoken letter sequences).
+In fact, we failed to see any effect of stimulus degradation, neither when degrading the temporal cues for spatial separation through simulated reverberation, nor when degrading the signal’s spectral resolution through noise vocoding.
+We believe the key difference lies in our choice of stimuli: detecting a target in sequence of spoken letters is not the same kind of task as computing the meaning of a well-formed sentence, and our results suggest that simply detecting targets among a small set of possible stimulus tokens does not engage the same neural circuits or invoke the same kind of mental effort or load that is responsible for pupillary dilations in the sentence comprehension tasks of Winn and colleagues.[@WinnEtAl2015]  In this light, one might say of Winn and colleagues’ findings that the signal degradation itself is not the proximal cause of the pupil dilation, but rather the additional cogitation or effort necessary to understand the speech stimulus when the speech is degraded.

+The finding from Experiment 2 showing better sensitivity in short-gap trials was unexpected.
+If our speculation is correct — that signal degradation reduces listener tolerance of gaps in auditory stream formation and preservation — then this finding may have profound implications for listeners experiencing hearing loss and cognitive decline.
+Specifically, slowed attention switching due to cognitive decline would mean that listeners need longer gaps to facilitate switching attention among multiple interlocutors, but decreased signal quality due to degradation of the auditory periphery could lead to greater difficulty in stream preservation across long gaps.

 <!--
 **TODO: following is Bonnie’s draft text, not yet revised.**